 Risk management involves using data to price and manage exposure, including credit, market, operational and liquidity risk.
-Market intermediaries are harnessing ML based risk management systems for credit risk monitoring which could help provide an early-warning indicator of potential customer defaults and can help create a dynamic measurement of a customer's risk profile to better understand when to write off a debt.
+Market intermediaries are harnessing ML-based risk management systems for credit risk monitoring, which could help provide an early-warning indicator of potential customer defaults and can help create a dynamic measurement of a customer's risk profile to better understand, for example, when to write off a debt.

 ML is improving the efficiency of back office processing and reporting functions within market intermediaries.
-It is also increasingly used to visualise market risk by analysing volatility trends, gauge liquidity risk by analysing multi-dimensional risk and exposure data.
-Monitoring staff e-mails is increasingly being performed using ML algorithms by leveraging advanced pattern recognition.
+It is also increasingly used to visualise market risk by analysing volatility trends, and to gauge liquidity risk by analysing multi-dimensional risk and exposure data.
+ML algorithms are increasingly used to monitor staff e-mails by leveraging advanced pattern recognition.